top of page

 The diversity of styles and the consumption of Spanish music increases.

-• Hip hop: Solo los Solo, 7 notas 7 colores, SFDK, Mala Rodríguez.
+• Hip hop: 7 notas 7 colores, SFDK, Mala Rodríguez.

 6. SPAIN